Financial Statement Links

 3. The balance sheet shows under assets the difference, i.e. accounts receivables is 125,000.

-The key financial statement flow
+The key financial statements flow (they are linked)!

 Note: The income statement = cash flow statement + balance sheet.
 In the example above: 500,000 = 375,000 + 125,000

-Commentary on the financial statement links:
+Commentary on the financial statement links

 Maximum cash flows: